 Although detoxification tends to be defined differently by the judicial system and medical personnel alike, addiction professionals have made an effort to formalize their own definition.
 In sum, detox means an intervention intended to manage acute intoxication and subsequent withdrawal.
 The term “detox” refers to the clearing of toxins from somebody who is actively intoxicated or under the influence of drugs or alcohol.
-During detox, the goal is to minimize the severity of physical harm (including death) that could result from the process.
+During an alcohol detox or a drug detox program, the goal is to minimize the severity of physical harm (including death) that could result from the process.
 It is important to note, however, that typical detox programs do not aim to resolve the psychological, behavioral or social problems that may accompany the alcoholism or drug addiction.
 Therefore, detox should not be confused with drug rehab or alcohol rehab, which are intended to promote the sobriety achieved in detox.

 In most cases, the detox process consists of three steps — evaluation, stabilization and facilitation into long-term treatment.
 A hallmark of all three steps is ensuring that the patient is treated with the utmost care and that he or she knows that people understand.
 During the evaluation phase, the patient is tested to determine the level of toxic substances in their system and whether or not there are any accompanying mental disorders or physical ailments.
 The patient is also evaluated to determine the best type of long-term treatment to offer after detox is complete.
 After a successful withdrawal, this evaluation can serve as a rudimentary long-term rehab treatment plan.

-For many heath insurance companies, detox was largely seen as the only relevant treatment for addiction to drugs or alcohol.
+Originally, for many health insurance companies, detox treatment is largely seen as the only relevant treatment for addiction to drugs or alcohol.
 Once a patient was declared clinically free of the substances, there was a resistance on the part of the insurer to support the patient’s transition to residential or outpatient rehab.
-Over time, however, the costly cycle of repeated detox has alerted insurers that long-term sobriety, and reduced financial expenditures, is best achieved by detox followed by a period of formalized substance abuse treatment in an alcohol or drug rehab.
+Over time, however, the costly cycle of repeated alcohol and drug detox programs have alerted insurers that long-term sobriety, and reduced financial expenditures, is best achieved by safe medical detox followed by a period of formalized substance abuse treatment in an alcohol or drug rehab.